To whom do the following Event Rules apply?

-Bike Course Closure: The bike course will close 6:30 PM.
+Bike Course Closure: The bike course will close 2:00 PM.
 Bike Aid Stations are located approximately every 10 miles.
 It is your responsibility to slow for safety for safe nutrient line handoffs.
 There will be water, Endurance Formula Gatorade, sponsor provided gels/blocks & bars and Hammer Endurolytes.
 It is very important that you do not toss water bottles, sponges, cups or nutrient bags on the side of the road or along the bike course.
 Bike bottles must be tossed toward the bottle drop at the entrance and or exit of each aid station.
 Any athlete seen purposely discarding anything from their bike, will be disqualified from the race.
 A progressive time penalty will be assessed for any athlete inadvertently or unknowingly discarding trash or lost water bottles, equipment (tires, tubes) on the course.
-Bike Special Needs Bags will be available near (3 miles) the turnaround point of the bike.

 Full Medical facilities will be available to you at the bike to run transition.
 Athletes requiring or needing medical assistance at this point in the race may not be allowed to continue.
 The Medical Director’s decision is final.
 Please inform friends and relatives to stay off the Bike/Run Course for athlete safety.

 13.1 Miles / 21km Cut Off Time: 5:30 pm / 10 Hours from start of race

 You can only Run, Walk or Crawl to the finish.
 No other form of movement will be allowed.